kbowden1800/bouncing-box/README.md

 ### Challenge 1) Use the [background-image](http://www.w3schools.com/cssref/pr_background-image.asp) CSS property to change your box or the background

-### Challenge 2) Can you make the box change color with each click?
-How about every 3 clicks?

-### Challenge 3) Can you make the amount that the box speeds up with each click increase with every 3 clicks?

-### Challenge 4) Can you move the box up and down?
+### Challenge 2) Can you move the box up and down?
 Hint: To calculate the height of the window, simply add:

     var boardHeight = $(window).height();

+### Challenge 3) Can you make the box start at a random location on every click?

+### Challenge 3) Can you make the box change color with each click?
+How about every 3 clicks?

+### Challenge 5) Can you make the amount that the box speeds up with each click increase with every 3 clicks?

+### Challenge 6) Can you make the game end if you mis-click 10 times?